Schwarzam/Schwarzam/README.md

 🌱 I’m currently learning ...
 * Programing a Raspberry pi with Machine Learning models interacting with sensors and cameras

-📫 How to reach me: ...
+📫 How to reach me:
-Email: gustavo.b.schwarz@gmail.com
+gustavo.b.schwarz@gmail.com

 Ask me about anything! < />
 Gustavo